|Regular grading scale:||AP course grading scale:|

 If a student fails a class, the credit can be recovered in a number of ways.
 First, students can re-enroll in the class.
 Second, students can attend summer school if offered.
 Finally, in certain circumstances, students may be allowed to do online coursework to earn credit.

-Helias is committed to assisting every student to grow academically, spiritually, and socially.
-We request that any parent with concerns about their student’s challenges would contact our Accommodations Coordinator with information that might assist us in helping their child at (573) 635-6139.
+Helias Catholic is committed to assisting every student to grow academically, spiritually and socially.
+We request that any parent with concerns about their student’s learning challenges contact the school’s accommodations coordinator with information that might assist us in helping their child at 573-635-6139.